bmkuter/EC601/Project_2/README.md

 Optimisations can be made in the search-algorithms used for this project.
 I have not yet studied algorithms and was more interested in communicating with the various APIs.
 With O(n^2) the sort used to sort the tuples is pretty slow.

 When running the code, one must set environment variables for Google Natural Language and for the Twitter API.
-This can be done for the Twitter API through line 19 of boston_beer.py, and through this [link](https://cloud.google.com/functions/docs/configuring/env-var) for Google's NLP.
+This can be done for the Twitter API through line 19 of boston_beer.py, and through this [link](https://cloud.google.com/docs/authentication/getting-started) for Google's NLP.
+Specifically the "Setting the environment variable" section.
 As always, be mindful of required libraries.
 Specifically Pandas, aforementioned HyperlinkManager, webbrowser, etc. All libraries can be found in the top of Boston_Beer.py.